wavefrontHQ/wavefront-collector-for-kubernetes/README.md

 ```
 Multiple prometheus sources can be added to scrape additional endpoints.

-### Pod Auto Discovery
+### Auto Discovery
-The collector can auto discover pods that export Prometheus format metrics.
+The collector can auto discover pods and services that export Prometheus format metrics.
 See the [discovery documentation](https://github.com/wavefronthq/wavefront-kubernetes-collector/tree/master/docs/discovery.md) for details.

 ### Sending metrics to Wavefront